 Setup complexity: Low.
 Install from the marketplace, connect Slack, configure triggers.
 Most teams finish in under an hour.

-Main limitation: The free integration covers notifications and ticket creation, but Side Conversations is locked behind higher Suite tiers.
+Main limitation: The free integration covers notifications and ticket creation, but Side Conversations require eligible Zendesk plan or add-on access, plus admin configuration.

 Why it stands out: Communication platforms such as Slack reduce context switching for support teams, letting them manage tickets and collaborate without leaving their primary communication hub.
 Built by Zendesk itself, it remains one of the most popular Zendesk apps for team collaboration.